ardaku/stick/README.md

  - Meaningful Event Names (`ActionA` and `ActionB` instead of `South` and `East`)
  - Minimal dependencies
- - Dual licensed with the Zlib license (permission to use without attribution in the binary's UI) - making it great for game development.
+ - Dual licensed with the Boost license (permission to use without attribution in the binary's UI) - making it great for game development.
  - Not game-specific, doesn't depend on a "standard gamepad" model (which doesn't work due to the variety of controllers in existence) - therefore can also be used in robotics, control centers, advanced flight simulations, etc.
- - Support more gamepads/joysticks than gilrs, and (WIP) unified support across platforms.
+ - Support more types of gamepads/joysticks than gilrs, and (WIP) unified support across platforms.

 ### Platform Support
 - Linux